Image by imazite

 In the summer of 1995 I had the chance to spend twelve amazing days in the mountains of Bosnia with a community of mystics who called themselves the Emissaries of Light.
-This book is not meant to go into the details of that journey, but needless to say what I learned when I was with them left an indelible mark on my consciousness and will forever influence the way I relate to the concept of peace.
+What I learned when I was with them left an indelible mark on my consciousness and will forever influence the way I relate to the concept of peace.
 They said to me: "Our role is not to bring peace to where it is not, but to reveal peace where it is hidden."
 This one sentence became the foundation of my ministry, and as I began traveling to the areas of the world where peace was more than obscured by centuries of hatred and violence, I learned that they were not just words at all, but a powerful reality.

 Peace, the Emissaries said, is not something that can be understood with the mind, but must be experienced with the heart.
 Try to grasp it and it is gone; try to write words to describe peace and it vanishes like the wind.

 The Emissaries of Light said that peace is always present, that it is the simple truth of our existence.
 The question then becomes, "Where does violence come from?
 Surely good and evil exist side by side."
 The facts seem to prove this theory, for everywhere we look we see division, separation, and the need for peace.
 How can peace be the foundation of a world such as this, where children starve to death everyday and ethnic wars rage for centuries?
 Isn't it our job to resist these evils and to actively fight against injustice?
 This, after all, is what we have always been told by all our heroes, all the men and women throughout the ages who have helped turn the tide of social discord.

 Or did they?
 Certainly there is a legacy of social activism, those who have "fought the good fight" and resisted the disciples of violence and fear.
 Yet even among these people there are different modalities of action, and what works for one may not necessarily work for another.